So you just got your first guitar, and are looking for a way to learn to play?

 How long does it take to learn guitar online?

-The time it takes to learn with guitar lessons online depends on how you practice, how much you practice, and what your goals are.
+The time it takes to learn with guitar lessons online depends on how you practice, how much you practice, and what your goals have.

 Free or paid online tutorials?